words Alexa Wang

 Smart apps, internet browsers, and platform-specific gaming stores and networks; there are many touchpoints at which your online security can be compromised.
 In the first instance, one of the best things you can do to reduce the risks is to keep your systems and software up to date.
 You can also ‘top up’ this security with a VPN for PS4, Xbox, PC, or whichever platform you use.

 Other ways to reduce security risks can be just as simple.
 Use a password to log in to your gaming account.
 Make sure it’s a secure one – using numbers, letters, and special characters.
 Two-factor authentication is an extra layer of steel too.
+There are many benefits to using a two factor authentication product.
+If you’re playing games online, it’s essential to make sure that your account is secure.
+You don’t want someone else to be able to use your account without your knowledge or consent.
 And don’t be tempted to make an unauthorised purchase – you should always use official stores or download sources when online.

 The Dangers of Falling Victim to Hackers